-E2.6.4 YCWA's Proposed Condition TE4: Control Project Ramping and Flow Fluctuation Downstream of Englebright Dam42
+E2.6.4 YCWA's Proposed Condition TE4: Control Project Ramping and Flow Fluctuation Downstream of Englebright Dam

-With the exception of emergencies, releases required by U.S. Army Corps of Engineers flood control criteria, releases required to maintain a flood control buffer or for other flood control purposes, bypasses of uncontrolled flows into Englebright Reservoir, uncontrolled spilling, or uncontrolled flows of tributary streams downstream of Englebright Dam, Licensee shall make reasonable efforts to operate New Bullards Bar Reservoir and Englebright Reservoir to avoid fluctuations in the flow of the lower Yuba River downstream of Englebright Dam, and daily changes in project operations affecting releases or bypasses of flow from Englebright Dam shall be continuously measured at the USGS gage at Smartsville, and shall be made in accordance with the following conditions:
+This condition does not apply to Project operations during emergencies, releases required by USACE's flood control criteria, releases required to maintain a flood control buffer or for other flood control purposes, bypasses of uncontrolled flows into Englebright Reservoir, or times when Englebright Dam is spilling.
+When this condition applies, Licensee shall make reasonable efforts to operate New Bullards Bar Reservoir and Project facilities downstream of Englebright Dam and coordinate with the operator of the Narrows Project (FERC Project No. 1403) to avoid fluctuations in the flow of the Yuba River downstream of Englebright Dam and daily changes in Project operations affecting releases or bypasses of flow downstream of Englebright Dam shall be continuously measured at USGS Smartsville Streamflow Gage 11418000 and made in accordance with the following conditions: